 Pursuant to the Company's policies on meeting attendance, all directors should strive to attend all meetings of the Board and the committees of which they are members.
-Last year there were nine meetings of the Board.
-We are pleased that all but one of our nine directors attended 100% of the total meetings of the Board and committees of the Board in 2017.
+Last year there were eight meetings of the Board.
+We are pleased that all of our directors attended 100% of the total meetings of the Board and committees of the Board in 2018 during which they served as a director.

 In addition to participation at Board and committee meetings, our directors discharge their responsibilities throughout the year through personal meetings and other communications, including considerable telephone contact with the Chairman and Chief Executive Officer and other members of senior management and each other regarding matters of interest and concern to the Company.
-It is our policy that our directors attend our stockholders meetings and, at the last Annual Meeting of Stockholders held on May 8, 2017, all of the directors nominated attended.
+It is our policy that our directors attend our stockholders meetings and, at the last Annual Meeting of Stockholders held on May 14, 2018, all of the directors nominated attended.